AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 To test this you can use cURL and pass in the `sid` and `resourceId` from the return of the start endpoint.

 > Note: You must be within a video call associated with this App Id and channel.
-The Agora backend doesn't actually start recording anything if there is nothing to record.
+The Agora backend doesn't start recording anything if there is nothing to record.

 ```
 curl -X POST http://localhost:4321/api/recording/query.json \